ingemar

 solarPark

-In the wake of Glasgow-COP26 there is now intensified focus on Solar energy.
+An intensified focusing on solar energy is now world-wide.
 However, solar panel parks of the quantities needed will demand enormous space on fairly flat land.
 The challenge will then be to sacrifice farm-land for a constantly growing world population.

-Recent progress with transparent solar panels has windows as the obvious target but can also be combined with agriculture.
+Recent progress with transparent solar panels can also be combined with agriculture.
 Large structures supporting the transparent solar panels may permit sufficient light for farming below.
 Some crops can even have a certain advantage by the protection from scorching sun and violent down-pours of tropical rains.

 solar plant

-A pilot project is now under planning in Thailand where the feasibility and cost consequence could be explored.
-Space frame structures of 16 x 16 m will be spaced allowing 4 m gaps for drainage/irrigation canals and access paths in between.
+A pilot project is now under planning where the feasibility and cost consequence could be explored.
+Space frame structures of 16 x 16 m will be built allowing 4 m gaps for drainage/irrigation canals and access paths in between.
 Such a single unit 16x16 could already be instrumental to an evaluation of the concept.

 Solar panel fixture to PetCrown, bamboo space frame connector.